With around 470 zoological facilities licensed by the US Department of Agriculture, narrowing down a list of the best zoos in the US is tricky.

-- Must-visit: Congo Expedition African Forest, North America’s Bear Exhibit section and the newly-constructed Adventure Cove (where you’ll find the Life Support System building and new Animal Encounters Village).
+- Must-visit: Congo Expedition African Forest, North America’s Bear Exhibit section, and Adventure Cove, where you’ll find the Animal Encounters Village.

 - For Kids: There’s a petting zoo, polar-themed playground, and train ride for smaller kids.
 The plane located at the Africa exhibit will also be a favorite for kids of all ages.

 - Animal Interaction: Walk up close to the kangaroos and koala bears when you visit Australia & The Islands, touch stingrays on Stingray Bay, or feed giraffes near the observation deck.

 7. Disney’s Animal Kingdom (Orlando, Florida)

 If you’re visiting Walt Disney World Resort for a multi-day vacation, include a day or two exploring Disney’s Animal Kingdom.
-This 500-acre attraction is a zoological theme park divided into 7 areas, including Africa, Asia, Camp Minnie-Mickey and DinoLand USA.
+This 500-acre attraction is a zoological theme park divided into 7 areas, including Africa, Asia, Pandora – The World of Avatar, and DinoLand USA.

 - Popular for: A mix of Disney musical shows, our favorite characters, exotic animals, and theme-park features in one.

-- Must-visit: Don’t miss the Kilimanjaro Safaris (and many of its Africa-based animals), Maharajah Jungle, and Rafiki’s Planet Watch.
+- Must-visit: Don’t miss the Kilimanjaro Safaris (and many of its Africa-based animals), Maharajah Jungle Trek, and Rafiki’s Planet Watch.
 If you’re still here by nighttime, be awe-inspired by the ‘Tree of Life Awakenings’ and walking through the bioluminescent forest in Pandora – The World of Avatar

 - For Kids: There’s an archaeological bone-digging activity at The Boneyard, but bigger kids would love the Expedition Everest — Legend of the Forbidden Mountain and a ride through the Kali River Rapids.